rachayita/OpsNotes/rust/rust.md

   - plain Rc uses faster non- thread-safe code to update its reference count

 ## async
-- allows high performant implementations suitable for low-level languages like rust
-  - while providing most of the ergonomic benefits of threads and coroutines
-- futures are inert and make progress only when polled
+- `Futures` are inert and make progress only when polled
   - dropping a future stops it from making further progress
 - `Future` runs on executor
 - async is zero-cost in rust, which means only pay for what you use